kmahmassani/DAT-Assignment/Assignment/Assignment.md

 ### 1. Business understanding

- The goal of the datamining task will be to identify gaps in bike availibility.
-The two least diserable states for a dock is completely full or completely empty, i.e. no where to park or no bikes to use.
+ The goal of the datamining task will be to identify gaps in bike availability.
+The two least desirable states for a dock are completely full or completely empty, i.e. nowhere to park or no bikes to use.
 If a model can be found to accurately predict these two states, bikes may be moved from full docks to empty ones to rebalance between places to park and bikes that can be taken.

 ### 2. Data understanding